 Here are some easy recipe suggestions from our Warehouse Manager, Colleen

 Peppers sliced in half

 Onion in quarters

 A few garlic cloves

-Add a few cherry tomatoes or quarter a slicing tomato
+Add a few cherry tomatoes or quarter a tomato

--Add the diced peppers and diced (un-husked) tomatillos.
-You most likely have some local fresh tomatoes from a previous box or your garden, add those too!
+Add the diced peppers and diced (un-husked) tomatillos.
+You most likely have some local fresh tomatoes from a previous box or your garden, so add those too!
 This is a great opportunity to add any, kale, peppers or tomatoes you need to use up.

--Season with salt + pepper, add chillies to your liking and cumin (the secret of the dish!)
+Season with salt and pepper, add chillies to your liking and cumin (the secret of the dish!)

 Once you are happy with the consistency of your stew base, crack a few eggs into the pan and let the eggs poach/cook in the savoury mix